When are you open?

 Who can come to the Center's Teen Rec Program?

-Our members are youth aged 12 to 18 living in the Boquet Valley Central School school district.
+Our members are youth aged 12 to 18 living in the Boquet Valley Central School District.
 See the Teen Rec Membership page for more information.

 Can kids from other towns come to the Center's Teen Rec Program?